madumlao/nenv-vars/README.md

 ## License

-&copy; 2012 Sam Stephenson.
+&copy; 2015 Mark David Dumlao.
 Released under the MIT license.
 See `LICENSE` for details.